JuliaLang/www.julialang.org/jsoc/projects.md

 * [High Performance and Parallel Computing](/jsoc/gsoc/hpc/) – write code that runs on lots of machines, goes really fast, processes lots of data, or all three.
 * [Images](/jsoc/gsoc/images/) – extend Julia's suite of tools for visualization and analysis of images.
 * [Javis](/jsoc/gsoc/javis/) - **J**ulia **a**nimations and **vis**ualizations for teaching, communication, and beyond!
+* [JuliaConstraints](/jsoc/gsoc/juliaconstraints/) - A collection of tools for Constraint Programming in Julia
 * [JuliaDynamics](/jsoc/gsoc/juliadynamics/) - Dynamical systems, complex systems and nonlinear dynamics in Julia
 * [JuliaMusic](/jsoc/gsoc/juliamusic/) - Functionalities for analyzing anything related to music
 * [JuliaReach](/jsoc/gsoc/juliareach/) - Reachability analysis for dynamical systems